Los Piojos: History

 In 2008 they were nominated to the Gardel Awards 2008 in the categories "Best Rock Band", "Best Rock Album"; "Best Cover Design", "Song of the Year" (for "Pacific") and "Album of the Year".
-They were awarded "Best Rock Album" for their album civilizacion.
+They were awarded "Best Rock Album" for their album Civilización.

 A key turning point in the band's history occurred in September 2008 when founding member and guitarist Daniel "Piti" Fernández departed from Los Piojos after 20 years.
 Fernández, who was an instrumental composer and the author of popular songs like "Bicho de Ciudad," left the group to dedicate himself fully to his personal project, La Franela.
 His exit, which followed a period of reported internal tensions and disagreements over the band's structure and finances, was a significant event that preceded the group's eventual dissolution the following year.

 Guitarist Juanchi Bisio was announced as the replacement for Daniel "Piti" Fernández, taking on the lead guitar role for the final phase of the band's history.
 Bisio, who was the leader of the combo Catimbao, played with Los Piojos until their final concert in May 2009.